Consumer edition active

 VIEW PROFESSIONAL VERSION

-Lymphogranuloma venereum is a sexually transmitted infection caused by Chlamydia trachomatis.
+Lymphogranuloma venereum is a sexually transmitted infection caused by the bacteria Chlamydia trachomatis.
 It causes painful, swollen lymph nodes in the groin and sometimes infection of the rectum.

 • Lymphogranuloma venereum starts as a small, often unnoticed blister that quickly heals, then causes the lymph nodes to swell and become tender.

-• Doctors suspect the infection based on symptoms and confirm it with blood tests.
+• Doctors suspect the infection based on symptoms and confirm the diagnosis with blood tests.

-• Antibiotics, taken for 3 weeks, can cure the infection, but the lymph nodes may remain swollen.
+• Antibiotics can cure the infection, but lymph nodes that remain swollen may need to be drained.

 (See also Overview of Sexually Transmitted Infections.)

-Lymphogranuloma venereum is caused by types of Chlamydia trachomatis that are different from those that usually cause infection of the urethra (urethritis) and cervix (cervicitis).
+Lymphogranuloma venereum is caused by types of Chlamydia trachomatis that are different from those that usually cause infection of the urethra (urethritis), cervix (cervicitis), and eyes (trachoma).

-Rectal infections caused by these bacteria have become more common among people who engage in anal sex.
+Rectal infections caused by these bacteria are seen in people who engage in anal sex.

 Symptoms of LGV

-Symptoms of lymphogranuloma venereum begin about 3 days after infection.
-They occur in three stages.
+Symptoms of lymphogranuloma venereum occur in 3 stages.

-In the first stage, a small, painless, fluid-filled blister develops, usually on the penis or in the vagina.
+In stage 1, a small, painless, fluid-filled blister develops about 3 days after infection, usually on the penis or in the vagina.
 Typically, the blister becomes a sore that quickly heals and is often unnoticed.

-In the third stage, sores heal with scarring, but sinus tracts can persist or recur.
-If infection lasts a long time or recurs, lymphatic vessels (which drain fluids from tissues) may be blocked, causing genital tissues to swell and sores to form on the skin.
+In stage 3, sores heal with scarring, but sinus tracts may not go away or may return.
+If infection lasts a long time or returns, lymphatic vessels (which drain fluids from tissues) may be blocked, causing genital tissues to swell and sores to form on the skin.

-Rectal infection may cause a bloody, pus-filled discharge from the anus.
-If the infection lasts a long time, it may cause scarring, which can narrow the rectum.
+Rectal infection may occur at any stage.
+It may initially cause rectal discomfort or a bloody, pus-filled discharge from the anus.
+The infection may cause inflammation and then scarring, which can narrow the rectum.
 Lymph glands in the pelvis may swell, causing pain.

 Diagnosis of LGV